2006 IAAF World Cross Country Championships – Junior women's race

 The Junior women's race at the 2006 IAAF World Cross Country Championships was held at the Umi-no-nakamichi Seaside Park in Fukuoka, Japan, on April 1, 2006.
-Reports onf the event were given in The New York Times, and for the IAAF.
+Reports on the event were given in The New York Times, and for the IAAF.

 Complete results for individuals, for teams, medallists, and the results of British athletes who took part were published.